 We use our securities portfolio to provide a source of liquidity, to provide an appropriate return on funds invested, to manage interest rate risk, to meet pledging requirements and to meet regulatory capital requirements.
-At December 31, 2016, the carrying amount of investment securities totaled \$561.4 million, an increase of \$120.1 million, or 27.2%, compared with December 31, 2015.
-At December 31, 2016, securities represented 25.6% of total assets compared with 27.8% at December 31, 2015.
+At December 31, 2017, the carrying amount of investment securities totaled \$697.7 million, an increase of \$136.3 million, or 24.3%, compared with December 31, 2016.
+At December 31, 2017, securities represented 22.0% of total assets compared with 25.6% at December 31, 2016.

 At the date of purchase, debt and equity securities are classified into one of two categories, held-to-maturity or available-for-sale.
 We do not purchase securities for trading purposes.
 At each reporting date, the appropriateness of the classification is reassessed.
 Investments in debt securities are classified as held-to-maturity and carried at cost, adjusted for the amortization of premiums and the accretion of discounts, in the financial statements only if management has the positive intent and ability to hold those securities to maturity.
 Debt securities not classified as held-to-maturity are classified as available-for-sale and measured at fair value in the financial statements with unrealized gains and losses reported, net of tax, as accumulated comprehensive income or loss until realized.
-Interest earned on securities is included in total interest and dividend income.
-Also included in total interest and dividend income are dividends received on stock investments in the Federal Reserve Bank of Kansas City and the FHLB of Topeka.
+Interest earned on securities is included in total interest and dividend income are dividends received on stock investments in the Federal Reserve Bank of Kansas City and the FHLB of Topeka.
 These stock investments are stated at cost.

-The following table summarizes the amortized cost and fair value by classification of available-for-sale securities as of the dates shown:
+The following table summarizes the amortized cost and fair value by classification of available-for-sale securities as of the dates shown.